alessandrotrisolini/switchmanager/README.md

 ```sh
 $ sudo agentd -config /path/to/config
 ```

-`agentd` must be launched with root permissions because it has to instantiate `hostapd` processes, which need root permissions too.
+**Beware**: `agentd` must be launched with root permissions because it has to instantiate `hostapd` processes, which need root permissions too.
+If your network does not have a DNS server, you have to insert the `IP hostname` pair of the `managercli` to your local `/etc/hosts` file.

 The configuration file is a YAML which structure is composed by the following fields:
 ```sh